Find out more about EHR Software

 Electronic health record (EHR) software helps to automate the clinical operations of healthcare providers.
 They offer digital storage of patient charts and facilitate tracking of patient demographics, test results, medications, SOAP notes, histories and more.

 Electronic health records are also called electronic medical records (EMRs), computerized medical records, and digital medical records.
 EHR is the full collection of patient medical records created and stored at multiple locations.
 EHR software stores a patient’s medical history, laboratory and test results, radiology images, allergies, immunization dates, treatment plans, medications, and diagnoses.
+Start by checking our leader Care360, and other recommended solutions in this category.

 Most Popular EHR Software